How to Code a Website

 What's in it for me?

 Learn the fundamentals of web development in this 3 hour hands on intensive session.
+You’ll learn to code simple HTML & CSS, while gaining the fundamental skills to carry your education forward.

 Bring your laptop along and together we’ll build your very first web page in no time!